-Eduardo de Almeida Catroga was appointed to EDP's General and Supervisory Board in 2006 and was reappointed in April 2009.
+Eduardo de Almeida Catroga, currently the Chairman of EDP's General and Supervisory Board (appointed on February 2012) was previously appointed as a member of this Board, in 2006 and reappointed in April 2009.
 Since 2002, Mr. Catroga has been the President of Sapec, a holding company with activities in Portugal and Spain, where he was previously Vice-President (1996-2002) and CEO (1981-1993).
 He has also been a board member of Banco Finantia (an investment bank) and Nutrinveste SGPS, S.A. (a consumer products company) since 1996.
-From 1993 to 1995, he was the Minister of Finance of Portugal.
+From 1993 to 1995, he was Minister of Finance of Portugal.
 He was a member of the board of directors of BP - Portugal - Comércio de Combustíveis e Lubrificantes, S.A.
 (Portuguese subsidiary of the BP Group) (1983-1988), a board member of Cel-Cat (a cable manufacturer company) (1982-1993), President of the Portuguese Association of Chemical Companies (1982-1988), Vice-President of Quimigal (a chemical company) (1978-1980), member of the executive committee of Companhia União Fabril, SGPS, S.A.
 (CUF) (1975-1977), Executive Director of CUF (1974-1975), an economist at Group CUF Holding company (the largest conglomerate in Portugal until 1974) (1968-1973) and a Consultant at the Ministry of Finance (1967).
 He has been a professor of business strategy at ISEG - Instituto Superior de Economia e Gestão, Universidade Técnica de Lisboa since 1990 and was also an assistant professor of general management (1974-1986).
 Mr. Catroga holds a degree in finance from the Instituto Superior de Ciências Económicas e Financeiras, Universidade Técnica de Lisboa (currently ISEG) and a PMD from Harvard Business School.